 - Scheduling in advance is highly recommended.

-Everything you need to know about parking and transportation at UNC Charlotte in a less than 10 minutes:
+Everything you need to know about parking and transportation at UNC Charlotte in less than 10 minutes: